Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 2. Aligning stakeholders on goals

-Following the SWOT analysis, companies can make more informed decisions as early as when they set goals—it would make the most sense to craft goals that either capitalize on known strengths and opportunities or to overcome, minimize or prevent weaknesses or threats from negatively impacting overall performance.
+Following the SWOT analysis, companies can make more informed decisions as early as when they set goals—it would make the most sense to craft goals that either capitalize on known strengths and opportunities or to overcome, minimize, or prevent weaknesses or threats from negatively impacting overall performance.

 3. Defining scope & constraints of marketing efforts

 Strategic marketing planning extends down to building specific tasks to achieve individual business objectives.
-Naturally, using the SWOT analysis and the emergent goals to inform more detailed initiatives means the team is able to take constraints into account early in the process, which reduces the risk of major impediments or changes.
+Naturally, using the SWOT analysis and the emergent goals to inform more detailed initiatives means the team can take constraints into account early in the process, which reduces the risk of major impediments or changes.
 This then results in a clear scope of work that teams can follow for the time period in which a strategy is formed.

 5 Steps for Effective Strategic Marketing Planning